AppellateGen: A Benchmark for Appellate Legal Judgment Generation: AppellateGen Construction

 \subsection{Dataset Statistics}

-We initially collected approximately 4 million raw legal documents through the pipeline described above.
-A final dataset comprising 7,351 high-quality case pairs is curated, this sparsity is attributed to three main factors: 1) Natural Filtering: A significant portion of cases conclude at the first instance without appeal; 2) Procedural Outcomes: In the appellate stage, a high volume of cases are resolved through mediation or withdrawal, which typically yield brief procedural rulings rather than the substantive judgments required for reasoning tasks; 3) Strict Quality Control: To ensure the reliability of the benchmark, we enforced rigorous matching criteria based on case numbers and litigant names, discarding pairs with incomplete chains of custody or insufficient textual content.
+A final dataset comprising 7,351 high-quality case pairs is curated through the pipeline described above, this sparsity is attributed to three main factors: 1) Natural Filtering: A significant portion of cases conclude at the first instance without appeal; 2) Procedural Outcomes: In the appellate stage, a high volume of cases are resolved through mediation or withdrawal, which typically yield brief procedural rulings rather than the substantive judgments required for reasoning tasks; 3) Strict Quality Control: To ensure the reliability of the benchmark, we enforced rigorous matching criteria based on case numbers and litigant names, discarding pairs with incomplete chains of custody or insufficient textual content.
 We report the key descriptive statistics in \textbf{Table~\ref{tab:dataset_stats}}.